-By Kathleen Berger, Executive Producer for Science & Technology
+Kathleen Berger, Executive Producer for Science & Technology

-The company created a ‘smartbit’ for measuring the horse’s biometrics while training.
-Biosensors measure vital signs in real time.
-Trainers can monitor the horse’s heart rate, body temperature and blood oxygen in correlations with the horse’s movements while running the track.
+Biometric microsensors are integrated into the smartbit for the tracking of vital signs in real time.
+Trainers can monitor the horse’s heart rate, body temperature, blood oxygen and respiration in correlation with the horse’s movements while running the track.

 “You can see if a horse has more athletic potential.
 You can push it harder, or you can slow it down,” said co-founder Shower Zhang.
 “You can adjust the training intensity according to the readings.”

-Zhang said the acquired data allows trainers to recognize problems, be proactive and adjust training to prevent injury.
+The acquired data allows trainers to recognize problems, be proactive and adjust training to prevent injury.

-“They (horses) can’t talk.
+“They can’t talk.
 They go around the track and some of them are stressed,” said Saigh.
 “Creating this new humanity for equine is extremely valuable.”

 “If you have a horse that underperforms and you can’t figure out why, you’re always searching for an answer as to why that performance was not up to standard.
 This additional information can be helpful in that manner.
 You might adjust the feed, the training schedule, medication intake,” said Watkins.

 Equine Smartbit is described as an engineering and design company built on a platform of innovative products and patents applied across a broad range of fast growing industries.
 The company recently launched a product for the bovine industry.
 It’s similar to the smartbit device, but instead of placement in the mouth, the device is designed to wrap around a cow’s tail.
 Equine Smartbit said it has successfully tested the product and is planning to go to market this year.